 Update 2023: To get an idea of the size of the problem, have a look at the State of Secrets Sprawl

 Abhishek Singh - Araali Networks “Eliminate the problem, authenticate your users and apps and allow privilege on a need to know basis.
 AKA zero trust. not because of possession of password.”

 Steve Martinez - Driven Automation for the Cloud “If keys are being rotated in this fashion the issue of keys being left open or exposed on a developers desktop quickly becomes non issues.”

 Jason Keirstead, IMB “The value of any secret is highly correlated to it’s half life.”

 Allan Alford - In an ideal world, using zero trust and not relying on passwords and secrets alone is a fantastic practice to put in place.
-Same can be said for regularly rotating keys, and we should strive for this.
+The same can be said for regularly rotating keys, and we should strive for this.
 But the reality is that this cannot be achieved with all secrets and is sadly not the current state of the world.
-When you factor in the hundreds of different environments being used, each with individual keys, some of these will allow for additional security layers to be added on top to achieve a zero trust framework.
-But many simply will not have this capability.
+When you factor in the hundreds of different environments being used, each with individual keys, some of these will allow for additional security layers to be added on top to achieve a zero-trust framework.
+But many will not have this capability.

 Not all credentials can be created short-lived.
 In fact the vast majority can’t and behind a short-lived credential, there’s always a long-lived one.
 It’s an infinite regression problem.

 The issue of secrets shared in messaging systems